 Step 7.
 The grout

 This was by far the worst part of the job and very tricky to get right.
 I made the mistake of mixing up too much grout on a very warm day.
 The grout started drying before I got the chance to clean it off the tiles and has now stained them in places.
-I now need to clean the tiles with grout stain remover and cleaned the affected tiles.
+Not to worry though as we purchased some grout stain remover and cleaned the affected tiles.

 Using a grout float, push as much grout as possible into the gaps and smooth it over the top.
-Be generous with the grout as this is the waterproof barrier and additional support for each tile.
+Be generous with the grout as this is the waterproof barrier for each tile.
 If you find areas drying too quickly try spraying a small mist of water over to moisten it up.
 This will buy you some time.
 Make sure you have the hose ready.

 Once you’ve applied your first mix, go back to where you started and begin cleaning off the excess grout from the tile face.
 You will likely need a lot of water, scourer and sponge to get the best results. you can also now start smoothing over the joins with a wet sponge to leave a nice even finish.

 It’s going to look a right mess but it does get better with a bit of elbow grease.
 Don’t panic if it looks like this.

 It’s likely you will need to go back and fill in some gaps once you’re done.
 This is completely normal.